adamski201/RailwayTracker/README.md

 `.github/`: Contains the GitHub Actions workflow files for CI/CD.

+`archive/`: Contains the scripts for automatically archiving data older than a month.

 `dashboard/`: Contains the Streamlit dashboard code.

+`database/`: Contains the database schema and related setup scripts.

 `images/`: Contains images used in the README [across the project].

+`incidents/`: Contains the ETL process for the incident feed data.

+`performance_pipeline/`: Contains the ETL process for the train arrivals and disruption data.

+`reports/`: Contains scripts for generating weekly summary reports.

 `terraform/`: Contains the Terraform files for deploying the cloud services.

-`schema/:` Contains the SQL schema for the database.

 ## Pre-requisites